Klipper3d/klipper/docs/Config_checks.md

 ## Verify M112

-Navigate to the front end terminal/console section and issue an M112 command in the terminal box.
+Navigate to the command console and issue an M112 command in the terminal box.
 This command requests Klipper to go into a "shutdown" state.
-It will cause an error to show in the front end, which can be cleared with a FIRMWARE_RESTART command in the console/terminal.
+It will cause an error to show, which can be cleared with a FIRMWARE_RESTART command in the command console.
 Octoprint will also require a reconnect.
 Then navigate to the temperature graph section and verify that temperatures continue to update and the temperatures are not increasing.
 If temperatures are increasing, remove power from the printer.

 ## Verify heaters

-Navigate to the temperature graph section in your chosen front end and type in 50 followed by enter in the extruder/tool temperature box.
+Navigate to the temperature graph section and type in 50 followed by enter in the extruder/tool temperature box.
 The extruder temperature in the graph should start to increase (within about 30 seconds or so).
 Then go to the extruder temperature drop-down box and select "Off".
 After several minutes the temperature